Snegaganesh/Ex.No.4/README.md

 IoT devices monitor machine performance, collect production data, enable predictive maintenance, automate equipment, reduce downtime, and improve overall production efficiency.

 ## 3. Chain of Thought Prompting
+Chain of Thought (CoT) Prompting is a technique where the AI explains its reasoning step by step before giving the final answer.
+This improves accuracy for complex problems.

 Prompt

 Explain step by step how an IoT-based manufacturing automation system works.
 Start from sensor data collection, then communication, processing, predictive maintenance, automation, and finally explain how production efficiency improves.